rozek/banglejs-2-activities/README.md

 `Options` is a JavaScript object basically containing the same options you normally specify when describing a component for the layout library (including `font`, `col`, `bgCol` etc.) with the following particularities:

-* `font` - optionally specifies the font to be used for rendering the given `Text`.
+* `font` - optionally specifies the font to be used for rendering the given text.
 If not explicitly given, `Label` uses the font which was configured when the factory function was invoked
 * `width` - optionally specifies the requested minimum width of a label.
-If not explicitly defined, the width of the given `Text` is used (when rendered using the configured font)
+If not explicitly defined, the width of the given text is used (when rendered using the configured font)
 * `height` - optionally specifies the requested minimum height of a label.
-If not explicitly defined, the height of the given `Text` is used (when rendered using the configured font)
+If not explicitly defined, the height of the given text is used (when rendered using the configured font)
-* `halign` - either `-1` to left-align the given `text`, 0 to center it horizontally, or `1` to right-align it.
-By default, the text is centered within its layout cell
+* `halign` - either `-1` to left-align the given text, 0 to center it horizontally, or `1` to right-align it.
+By default, a text is centered within its layout cell
-* `valign` - either `-1` to top-align the given `text`, 0 to center it vertically, or `1` to bottom-align it.
-By default, the text is centered within its layout cell
+* `valign` - either `-1` to top-align the given text, 0 to center it vertically, or `1` to bottom-align it.
+By default, a text is centered within its layout cell
 * `col` - optionally specifies the color in which the given text is drawn.
 If not explicitly defined, `Label` uses the color which was configured as the current foreground color when the factory function was invoked
 * `bgCol` - optionally specifies the color with which the background of a layout cell is filled before the actual text is drawn.
 If not explicitly defined, the layout cell will not be filled with any color at all
 * `bold` - when set to `true`, the given `Text` is shown in bold, otherwise it is drawn normally